sumurthy/ojsspec/markdown/BasicHttpClient.md

 ## get

-Calls fetch(), but sets the method to 'GET'.
+Calls fetch(),but sets the method to 'GET'.

 ##### Signature